City-of-Helsinki/drupal-documentation/README.md

 ### [Kasvatus ja koulutus](https://github.com/City-of-Helsinki/drupal-helfi-kasvatus-koulutus)

 KASKO, short for kasvatus ja koulutus, is the site for the department responsible for childhood and education in the city of Helsinki.
 The site includes multiple unit searches and a bit complex system built using the Group contrib module for upper secondary schools.
-Additionally, it is the only core instance, aside from the Etusivu instance, that has the News feature enabled.
+Additionally, this  instance has the News feature enabled and used for upper secondary schools.

 ### [Kulttuuri ja vapaa-aika / KuVA](https://github.com/City-of-Helsinki/drupal-helfi-kuva)